Śramaṇa: Influences on Indian culture

 The śramaṇa traditions influenced and were influenced by Hinduism and by each other.
 According to some scholars, the concept of the cycle of birth and death, the concept of samsara and the concept of liberation may quite possibly be from śramaṇa or other ascetic traditions.
 Obeyesekere suggests that tribal sages in the Ganges valley may instead have inspired the ideas of samsara and liberation, just like rebirth ideas that emerged in Africa and Greece.
 O'Flaherty states that there isn't enough objective evidence to support any of these theories.

-It is in the Upanishadic period that Sramanic theories influence the Brahmanical theories.
-While the concepts of Brahman and Atman (Soul, Self) can be consistently traced back to pre-Upanishadic layers of Vedic literature, the heterogeneous nature of the Upanishads show infusions of both social and philosophical ideas, pointing to evolution of new doctrines, likely from the Sramanic movements.
+It is in the Upanishadic period that shramanic theories influence the Brahmanical theories.
+While the concepts of Brahman and Atman (Soul, Self) can be consistently traced back to pre-Upanishadic layers of Vedic literature, the heterogeneous nature of the Upanishads show infusions of both social and philosophical ideas, pointing to evolution of new doctrines, likely from the shramanic movements.

-Śramaṇa traditions brought concepts of Karma and Samsara as central themes of debate. Śramaṇa views were influential to all schools of Indian philosophies.
+Śramaṇa traditions brought concepts of Karma and Samsara as central themes of debate.
 Concepts, such as karma and reincarnation may have originated in the śramaṇa or the renunciant traditions, and then become mainstream.
 There are multiple theories of possible origins of concepts such as Ahimsa, or non-violence.
 The Chāndogya Upaniṣad, dated to about the 7th century BCE, in verse 8.15.1, has the earliest evidence for the use of the word Ahimsa in the sense familiar in Hinduism (a code of conduct).
 It bars violence against "all creatures" (sarvabhuta) and the practitioner of Ahimsa is said to escape from the cycle of metempsychosis (CU 8.15.1).
-According to some scholars, such as D. R. Bhandarkar, the Ahimsa dharma of the Sramanas made an impression on the followers of Brahamanism and their law books and practices.
+According to some scholars, such as D. R. Bhandarkar, the Ahimsa dharma of the śramaṇas made an impression on the followers of Brahamanism and their law books and practices.

 Theories on who influenced whom, in ancient India, remains a matter of scholarly debate, and it is likely that the different philosophies contributed to each other's development.
-Doniger summarizes the historic interaction between scholars of Vedic Hinduism and Sramanic Buddhism:
+Doniger summarizes the historic interaction between scholars of Vedic Hinduism and shramanic Buddhism:

 There was such constant interaction between Vedism and Buddhism in the early period that it is fruitless to attempt to sort out the earlier source of many doctrines, they lived in one another's pockets, like Picasso and Braque (who, in later years, were unable to say which of them had painted certain paintings from their earlier, shared period).